mtarsel/djangup/README.md

 djangup
 =======

-Installs and configures Django for use with Digital Ocean hosting.
+The Django setup script.

+djangup will create a Django project and configure apache.

+Tested on a hosting plan with Digital Ocean.